Seteco/Somorrostro/Running-behind-apache.md

 enable web responses gzip compression = no
 ```

-Once you disable compression at netdata (and restart it), please verify you receive compressed responses from apache.
+Once you disable compression at netdata (and restart it), please verify you receive compressed responses from apache (it is important to receive compressed responses - the charts will be more snappy).

 ## Limit direct access to netdata